 West African narratives can be identiﬁed by its setting, characters, theme, plot and style.
 One would, for example expect a lion to occur in West African narrative, and a wolf in a Western European one.
 A neural story generator can produce narratives, however, narratives that are really coherent and distinctive as West-African is the challenge.
 Neural networks are trained with a large number of digitized stories, to recognize style characteristics at various levels: characters, setting, style etc..
 The machine-generated output is then evaluated by real people, to trainthe algorithm.

 If the neural network is capable of generating texts of high quality, an application could be made to allow people to interact with it.
-Read the thesis design [PDF].
+Read the thesis design [PDF] and her full thesis.